kvendrik/sketchlint/README.md

 meta
 error Font "BrandonText-Bold" is not allowed.
 Please only use on-brand font families. meta.noCustomFonts

+document
+warning Document color #4545C4 is not a brand color. document.noCustomDocumentColors

 homepage/V1/_black box/title
 warning text "Yeey!" may not contain an exclamation mark. layers.noExclamationMark